slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 I would encourage researchers to try this attack on other AV/EDR vendors and share the results of how they fare.

+With everything said and done, I still beleive that Cylance SmartAV is way ahead of its peers and I was impressed by the response time among other things.

 This game between AV/EDRs versus malware is a constant cat-and-mouse game and it just happens so that the mouse lives for today.

 ## Support Me
-If you liked reading this post, please consider supporting me through some crypto as a token of appreciation.
-This shall be used to continue my research and maintain the quality of my blog posts.
+If you liked reading this post, please consider supporting this blog through some crypto as a token of appreciation.
+This shall be used to continue my research and maintain the quality of the blog posts.

-You can do it right here:
+Do it right here:

 <div>
   <a class="donate-with-crypto"